Ecocide: International law

+The UN's International Law Commission (ILC) considered the inclusion of the crime of ecocide to be included within the Draft Code of Crimes Against the Peace and Security of Mankind, the document which later became the Rome Statute.
+Article 26 (crime against the environment) was publicly supported by 19 countries in the Legal Committee but was removed due to opposition from the Netherlands, the United Kingdom and the United States of America.

 In 1977 the United Nations adopted the Convention on the Prohibition of Military or any other Hostile use of Environmental Modification Technique.
 Article I of this Convention says, "Each State Party to this Convention undertakes not to engage in military or any other hostile use of environmental modification techniques having widespread, long-lasting or severe effects as the means of destruction, damage or injury to any other State Party."
 There is no definition of the terms 'widespread, long-lasting or severe'.

+In February 2024, the European Parliament adopted a law making large-scale, intentionally caused, environmental damage "comparable to ecocide" a crime that can be punished by up to 10 years in prison.
+Members of the states of the European Union have two years from that date to incorporate their crime into their national laws.
+As of early 2024, there are growing calls to recognize ecocide as an international crime.